bregman-arie/devops-exercises/prepare_for_interview.md

 ### Start your own DevOps project

-Starting a DevOps is a good idea because:
+Starting a DevOps project is a good idea because:

 * It will make you practice coding
 * It will be something you can add to your resume and talk about with the interviewer